rpmuller/ePubs/WesternPhilosophy.md

 did not publish his discover}' of the circulation of the blood until after Bacon's death, but one would have supposed that Bacon would have been aware of his researches.
-Harvey had no very high opinion of him, saying "he writes philosophy like a Ix>rd Chancellor."
+Harvey had no very high opinion of him, saying "he writes philosophy like a Lord Chancellor."
 No doubt Bacon could have done better if he had been less concerned with worldly success.

 Bacon's inductive method is faulty through insufficient emphasis